-Also, if a dominant firm engages in any unreasonable act such as announcing its sharp price increase in public and explicitly or implicitly requiring its distributors and competitors to increase the price where such dominant firm is the market leader and other competitors follow such dominant firm's pricing, such an act may be considered "controlling the activity of competitors" and constitute private monopolisation (Noda Shoyu, etc v the JFTC (Tokyo High Court, 25 December 1957).
+Under the AML, the setting of a high price by a dominant firm does not usually constitute private monopolisation or an unfair trade practice because the existence of dominant power itself does not violate the AML.
+However, if a dominant firm engages in any unreasonable act such as announcing its sharp price increase in public and explicitly or implicitly requiring its distributors and competitors to increase the price where such dominant firm is the market leader and other competitors follow such dominant firm's pricing, such an act may be considered 'controlling the activity of competitors' and constitute private monopolisation (Noda Shoyu, etc. v the JFTC (Tokyo High Court, 25 December 1957).